 Elementary Education at St. Monica Catholic School

 St. Monica Catholic School exists to proclaim the Gospel message, to build community, and to educate.
 All the school people —administrators, teachers, clergy, parents, and students — share a common life of prayer, mutual responsibility, and freedom.
 Life in a Catholic school is shaped by the values of the Gospel — peace, justice, community, love, patience, reconciliation, and respect.

 Educating the Leaders of Tomorrow, Today

 Jesus Christ is the foundation for our school community.
-His call to teach is our inspiration; his image the model for our students.
+His call to teach is our inspiration; his image is the model for our students.
 Working with parents, we prepare our students to become active members of the Catholic Church, serve others, and make a difference in the world.